ZiyandaPetela/Cloud-Computing/README.md

 *  It becomes relatively easy for a medical device manufacturer, for example, to launch a heart-monitoring service on its cloud service provider's cloud infrastructure and then sell the service alongside its main business of manufacturing heart monitors for hospitals.
 *  In a cloud ecosystem, it is also easier to aggregate data and analyze how each part of the system affects the other parts.
 *   For example, if an ecosystem consists of patient records, smart device logs and healthcare provider records, it becomes possible to analyze patterns across an entire patient population.
+#### It’s important to understand that an ecosystem of participants defines the market.
+This ecosystem consists of three categories of players:
+##### Consumers of Services
+* These are the everyday end-users (like yourself or your colleagues) that use cloud services in their day-to-day business activities.
+They often may have little understanding of where the service resides or how it is designed; they simply need the capabilities to get the job done.
+Examples include:
+* Microsoft OneDrive: OneDrive is a file hosting and synchronization service offered by Microsoft.
+It enables users to store and share files and access them from any device, including PCs, Macs, and mobile devices.
+* Google Drive: Google Drive is a cloud storage and file backup service provided by Google.
+It offers free storage space for personal use and allows users to store files, collaborate on documents, and share files with others.
+iCloud: iCloud is a cloud storage and synchronization service provided by Apple.
+It allows users to store their photos, videos, documents, and other files and access them across Apple devices.
+Microsoft OneDrive: OneDrive is a file hosting and synchronization service offered by Microsoft.
+It enables users to store and share files and access them from any device, including PCs, Macs, and mobile devices.